NeptuneCipher42/Linux-Intune-Enrollment-Scripts/README.md

 A collection of Bash scripts that fully automate the setup process for enrolling Linux machines into **Microsoft Intune**.
 Each script is purpose-built for a specific distro and deployment type, handling everything from desktop environment installation and XRDP configuration to Microsoft package repository setup and Intune Portal installation — with a single run.

+**Important Note: Please run the Microsoft Edge App and complete edge setup prior to running the Intune App for Registration.
+Otherwise you will incur error: 4ulu5**

 ---

 ## Scripts